insapathogenomics/ReporTree/README.md

 ```

-Run pytest that your installation was well succeeded
+Run pytest to check that your installation was well succeeded
 ```bash
 pytest
 ```